CloudFitSoftware/react-webapi-oidc/README.md

 *Authorization Code Flow with Proof Key for Code Exchange (PKCE)*.

 ## Parts of the system
-The system consists of three separate parts.
+The system consists of the following parts.
 In this sample, .NET Aspire configures the endpoints as follows:

 - https://localhost:3443 -- Keycloak identity provider
 - https://localhost:3444 -- Keycloak management port